odinuv/web/en/apv/walkthrough/backend-insert/index.md

 Note that I didn't use `exit` in the `catch` statement.
 Failure to insert data into the database is a non-fatal error -- i.e. the application can continue and display an error to the user and let him correct the error.
-So I simply assigned the error to the `$message` variable and then passed that to the template in `$tplVars['message'] = $message;`.
+So I have simply assigned the error to the `$message` variable and then passed that to the template in `$tplVars['message'] = $message;`.

 Try the above script and verify that the form validation works fine.
-If you put `required` attribute to the form controls, either remove it for the test, or use [developer tools](/en/apv/course/not-a-student/#web-browser) to do so temporarily.
+If you put the `required` attribute to the form controls, either remove it for the test, or use [developer tools](/en/apv/course/not-a-student/#web-browser) to do so temporarily.